awslabs/kubeflow-manifests/docs/component-guides/kserve.md

 This tutorial shows how to set up a load balancer endpoint for serving prediction requests over an external DNS on AWS.

 > Note: Kubeflow on AWS v1.4 uses [KFServing](https://www.kubeflow.org/docs/external-add-ons/kserve/kserve/#kfserving-is-now-kservehttpskservegithubiowebsite07blogarticles2021-09-27-kfserving-transition).
+The KFServing project is now called KServe.

-Read the [background](/docs/deployment/install/add-ons/load-balancer/guide/#background) section of the Load Balancer installation guide to familiarize yourself with the requirements for creating an Application Load Balancer on AWS.
+Read the [background](/docs/deployment/add-ons/load-balancer/guide/#background) section of the Load Balancer installation guide to familiarize yourself with the requirements for creating an Application Load Balancer on AWS.

 ## Prerequisites

 This guide assumes that you have:

+1. The necessary [prerequisites](/docs/deployment/prerequisites), including a Kubeflow deployment.
-1. The [AWS Load Balancer controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/) configured with one of the following deployment options:
+2. The [AWS Load Balancer controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/) configured with one of the following deployment options:
-    - A Cognito-integrated deployment that is configured with the [AWS Load Balancer controller by default](../deployment/cognito/README.md#30-configure-ingress).
+    - A Cognito-integrated deployment that is configured with the [AWS Load Balancer controller by default](/docs/deployment/cognito/guide#30-configure-ingress).
-    - A deployment that is not integrated with Cognito (for example, the [Vanilla deployment](/docs/deployment/install/vanilla/guide/), which uses Dex as an auth provider), but have followed the [Exposing Kubeflow over Load Balancer guide](../deployment/add-ons/load-balancer/README.md).
+    - A deployment that is not integrated with Cognito (for example, the [Vanilla deployment](/docs/deployment/vanilla/guide/), which uses Dex as an auth provider), but have followed the [Exposing Kubeflow over Load Balancer guide](/docs/deployment/add-ons/load-balancer/guide/).
-2. A subdomain for hosting Kubeflow.
+3. A subdomain for hosting Kubeflow.
 For this guide, we will use the domain `platform.example.com`.
-1. An existing [profile namespace](https://www.kubeflow.org/docs/components/multi-tenancy/getting-started/#manual-profile-creation) for a user in Kubeflow.
+4. An existing [profile namespace](https://www.kubeflow.org/docs/components/multi-tenancy/getting-started/#manual-profile-creation) for a user in Kubeflow.
 For this guide, we will use the example profile namespace `staging`.
-1. Verified that your current directory is the root of the repository by running the `pwd` command.
+5. Verified that your current directory is the root of the repository by running the `pwd` command.
 The output should be `<path/to/kubeflow-manifests>` directory.

-## Configure a domain
+## Configure a default domain with KNative Serving

-Use [Knative Serving](https://knative.dev/docs/serving/) to set up network routing resources by following the [Changing the default domain](https://knative.dev/docs/serving/using-a-custom-domain/#procedure) procedure.
+Use [Knative Serving](https://knative.dev/docs/serving/) to set up network routing resources.

 The default fully qualified domain name (FQDN) for a route in Knative Serving is `{route}.{namespace}.{default-domain}`.
 Knative Serving routes use `example.com` as the default domain.
 For example, if you create an `InferenceService` resource called `sklearn-iris` in the `staging` namespace, the default domain would be `http://sklearn-iris.staging.example.com`.

+We recommend using HTTPS to enable traffic encryption between the clients and your Load Balancer.
+For example, if you use the `platform.example.com` domain to host Kubeflow, you will need to edit the `config-domain` ConfigMap in the `knative-serving` namespace to configure the `platform.example.com` to be used as the domain for the routes.

 Edit the ConfigMap to change the default domain as per your deployment.
+Remove the `_example` key and replace `example.com` with your domain (e.g. `platform.example.com`).
 ```
 apiVersion: v1
 kind: ConfigMap